theinningclub/buns.fyi/content/ndr/index.md

 High-energy and low-pressure!

 ### Can I participate with friends?
 Absolutely!
 The more the merrier!
-We do not divide runners into teams, or otherwise separate participants from their friends in any way.
+We do not separate participants from their friends.
 Just please have [them fill out the participation form][participation-form], too!

 ### Can I participate in underwear?
 For the safety and comfort of all involved, the NDR requires participants to bare it all.
 Please, out of respect for the tradition and your peers, do not join the NDR in lingerie or underwear.